 Yes, BC Vault is definitely one of the better hardware cryptocurrency wallets that have reached the market.
 The wallet is surely worth checking out - that’s something that you’ll find stressed in multiple user BC Vault reviews, too.
 Lastly, the general sentiments surrounding the product are very positive.
-That being said, though, most crypto enthusiasts would still be better off picking either the Ledger Nano X, or the Trezor Model T hardware wallets.
+All of those things combined, this places BC Vault close to other industry giants, namely - the Ledger Nano X, or the Trezor Model T hardware wallets.

 BC Vault offers its users a wide array of features and benefits, not unlike those of the current industry leaders.
 There are multiple versions of the wallet to pick from, too, so everyone should be able to find the best option for themselves!

 |Best for Safely Storing, Sending, and Receiving Different Cryptocurrencies||Best for Easily Control Funds, Manage Balance and Initiate Transfers|